fuseio/fuse-wallet/README.md

 ## Smart Contracts

 We developed and deployed a set of smart contracts, which the wallet interacts with:
-- [Argent-contracts](https://github.com/fuseio/argent-contracts) were taken from the popular wallet [argent](https://www.argent.xyz/), to avoid developing our own best practices and try to adhere to the indusry standarts.
+- To avoid developing our own best practices and try to adhere to the indusry standarts we used [Argent-contracts](https://github.com/fuseio/argent-contracts), that were taken from the popular [wallet](https://www.argent.xyz/).
 These contracts are the core of wallet's logic on the Network.
-Using them, our users are sending free transactions (fee abstraction), have rate limits, and will have more interesting features in the future, wallet recovery for example.
+Using them, our users are sending free transactions (fee abstraction), have rate limits, and can use wallet recovery.
+More interesting features will be developed on their basis.
 - [Token contracts](https://github.com/fuseio/fuse-studio/tree/master/contracts/token-factory) complying to ERC20 standard
 - [Community contracts](https://github.com/fuseio/fuse-studio/tree/master/contracts/entities) to create a tied in interaction between users, businesses and other entities.